N4T Investigators: Tucson Back the Blue Line's case against city dismissed

 "I wanted her to admit I misspoke, and you are not a White supremacist.
 That hurt me personally.
 It hurt my family personally by her doing that," Cesolini said.

-Cesolini's complaint named the city, Mayor Romero, and Councilmber Lee. saying Lee supported the mayor's allegedly false claims in a social media post of her own.
+Cesolini's complaint named the city, Mayor Romero, and Councilmember Lee. saying Lee supported the mayor's allegedly false claims in a social media post of her own.

 The lawsuit included claims of defamation, false light, and intentional infliction of emotional distress.